Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

 }
 ```

-> * When you configure Azure SignalR endpoints in the App Service on Azure portal, don't forget to replace `":"` with `"__"`, the double underscore in the keys.
+> * When you configure Azure SignalR endpoints in the App Service in the Azure portal, replace `":"` with `"__"` (the double underscore) in the keys.
 For reasons, see [Environment variables](https://docs.microsoft.com/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#environment-variables-1).
 >
 > * Connection string configured with the key `{ConnectionStringSetting}` (defaults to "AzureSignalRConnectionString") is also recognized as a primary service endpoint with empty name.
 But this configuration style is not recommended for multiple endpoints.